MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-5.md

 (B) Alternate I (DEC 2023) of 52.204-30.

-(viii) 52.219-8, Utilization of Small Business Concerns (FEB 2024) (15 U.S.C.
+(viii) 52.219-8, Utilization of Small Business Concerns (JAN 2025) (15 U.S.C.
 637(d)(2) and (3)), in all subcontracts that offer further subcontracting opportunities.
 If the subcontract (except subcontracts to small business concerns) exceeds the applicable threshold specified in FAR 19.702(a) on the date of subcontract award, the subcontractor must include 52.219-8 in lower tier subcontracts that offer subcontracting opportunities.

 (ix) 52.222-21, Prohibition of Segregated Facilities (APR 2015).